Curated OER

 The Present Perfect

-In this present perfect learning exercise, students answer 25 questions using the present perfect verb form.
+In this present perfect worksheet, students answer 25 questions using the present perfect verb form.
 The questions are either multiple choice and fill in the blank.